JohnGrime/MolecularUtilities/Scripts/README.md

 	Scripts $

 We now have a set of PDB files containing the individual local structures detected in the data set.
-For example, by plotting the [pentameric ring](https://www.nature.com/articles/nature09640) (`out.rings.5.pdb`) with protein N-terminal domains in red and C-terminal domains in gray (with the full structure faded into the background for reference), we produce **Fig. 3b**.
+For example, by plotting the [pentameric ring](https://www.nature.com/articles/nature09640) (`out.rings.5.pdb`) with protein NTDs in red and CTDs in gray (with the full structure faded into the background for reference), we produce **Fig. 3b**.

 ![Figure 3b](../Images/HIV_1b.png)